If I have a current MHRT II or MHRT III. Do I need to get a MHRT/C?

 I lost my certificate.
 How do I obtain a new copy?

 Please submit a request for your lost certificate in writing.
-Include your current address, daytime phone number, and approximate date your certificate was issued.
+Include your current address, daytime phone number, email and approximate date your certificate was issued.
 If your name has changed since the certificate was issued, we will also need documentation of that name change such as a marriage license or divorce papers.
-We will produce a duplicate copy of your certificate and send it to your attention at the address you provided in your request.
+We will produce a duplicate copy of your certificate and send it to you by email.

 My Provisional MHRT /C Level B certification expired just recently.
 Could I request an extension or have my certificate reinstated?